The Vice of Lust

 “I have made a solemn promise never to look with lust at a woman.” — Job 31:1 (GNT)

 “The eye is the lamp of the body.
-So, if your eye is healthy, your whole body will be full of light; but if your eye is unhealthy, your whole body will be full of darkness!” — Matthew 6:22-23 (NRSV-CE)
+So, if your eye is healthy, your whole body will be full of light; but if your eye is unhealthy, your whole body will be full of darkness!” — Matthew 6:22-23 (NRSVue)

 Related Quotes